 HOW MANY INJECTIONS WILL I NEED?

 There is no way of knowing how many treatments your eye will require as everyone is unique.
-Many times the eye is not “cured”, instead disease process is halted.
-It is very possible that you will require regular treatments to maintain the beneficial effect of the medicine and preserve vision.
-In some instances you may even partially recover vision as a response to the medicine over time.
+Many times the eye is not “cured”, instead, the disease process is halted.
+It is possible that you will require regular treatments to maintain the beneficial effect of the medicine and preserve vision.
+In some instances, you may even partially recover vision as a response to the medicine over time.
 The retina specialists at Wolfe Eye Clinic will work very closely with you to achieve maximum results while minimizing treatment intervals as much as possible specific to your needs.

 Wolfe Eye Clinic has expertise in utilizing intravitreal injections for many retinal conditions.
 Wolfe Eye Clinic offers complete retina services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, and Waterloo.